textcreationpartnership/A01448/README.md

 ##Content Summary##

 #####Front#####
-PROFITABLE INSRVCTIONS FOR THE MANVRING, Sowing and Planting of Kitchin Gardens.Very profitable for

 1. The Author his Preface, to his louing neighbours and friends, within the towne of Shrewsburie in the Countie of Salop.
 R. G. wisheth all happines and felicitie in Christ Iesus.

 1. Edward Thorne Gent. in commendation of the worke, and the Author thereof.